Kate Middleton News: Kate And Prince William Reveal ‘Exciting’ Plans

 If anyone can “charm leaders” in Paris, Berlin, and Warsaw, Kate Middleton can.
 Middleton is one of the most popular royals ever, with adoring fans all over the world, including in Germany, the country that is considered to be the Cambridges’ “most important tour leg.”

-Germany already “loves the Queen,” according to The Sun, and the German people love Middleton and Prince William too.
+Germany already “loves the Queen,” according to the Sun, and the German people love Middleton and Prince William too.
 But Kate and William will have their work cut out for them in the country whose leader, Angela Merkel, “is furious about the Brexit decision.”

 A British government aide explained that Kate and William are “seen as the ultimate in soft diplomacy” after Queen Elizabeth herself.